cfbrevamped/CFBR-Easy-Installer/PS3/disc.md

 ---------
 ### - These instructions are only for users with a physical disc copy of NCAA Football 14 (game ID BLUS31159).
 ### - DO NOT USE THESE INSTRUCTIONS IF YOU BOUGHT THE GAME ON THE PSN STORE.
 CLICK [HERE](https://github.com/cfbrevamped/CFBR-Easy-Installer/blob/master/PS3/digital.md) FOR DIGITAL COPY INSTRUCTIONS.
+### - If you'd like a video walkthrough of how to install College Football Revamped step-by-step (including the latest roster offline), then please CLICK [HERE](https://www.youtube.com/watch?v=z2bsIa_UFEg).
 ---------

 ### Prerequisites: